Do you want to add a new user or an author to your WordPress blog website?

 After that, you will need to choose an account password.
 I highly recommend using a strong account password for this purpose.

 Tip: You can use the ‘Generate password’ button to create a strong password for the user’s account automatically.
-To set a specific password for users, click the ‘Show’ button and type the preferred password.
+To set a particular password for users, click the ‘Show’ button and type the desirable password.

-Next, Below the password field, there’s an option to send the account details to the user via email – Tick this checkbox if you wish.
+Next, Below the password field, there’s an option to send the account details to the user through email – Tick this checkbox if you want.
 This will also have a link, so users can set a different password if they want.

 The last option is to choose a WordPress User Role from the dropdown list.

-Note: Each WordPress user role comes with a different set of capabilities.
-Subscriber is the least powerful role, and Administrator is the most powerful role.
-You need to choose a user role depending on what tasks a user will be performing on your website.
+Note: Each WordPress user role comes with a various set of abilities.
+The administrator is the most powerful role, and Subscriber is the least powerful role by default in the WordPress dashboard.
+You need to pick a user role depending on what kind of tasks a user will be performing on your website.